adeptex/CTF/fstring-injection.md

 An error occurred, sorry
 ```

 Researching `f-string` revealed that it was likely a new Python format string format (introduced in version 3.6).
-This fact can be confirmed by registering a valid config entry using `3.
+This fact can be confirmed by registering a valid config entry and then using `3.
 Show my template`:

 ```
 template: